MuhammadSabah/Frisp/README.md

 ### A small social media application for food recipes.

-For this project my goal is to learn about organizing code, folder structure, using backend, Firebase services, having a good UI/UX Design, data persistent, deep linking, responsiveness and implementing a lot of functionalities for a complex app.
+For this project my goal is to learn about organizing code, folder structure, using backend, Firebase services, having a good UI/UX Design, data persistent, deep linking, responsiveness and implementing functionalities for a complex app.

 A new Flutter project.
 ## Getting Started